RUSA Logo

 Article 3

-If several teams use the same starting point, then starting times for individual teams shall be spaced at least one hour apart.
+If several teams use the same starting point and the same route, then starting times for individual teams shall be spaced at least one hour apart.
 Choice of routes and starting times is customarily assigned according to the order of receipt of registrations, but the RBA has discretion to do otherwise if need be.

 Article 4